The Hurlers Stone Circles

 History, tourist information, and nearby accommodation

 The stone circles stand on flat ground below the rock formation known as The Cheesewring.
 To the west of the circles is a pair of standing stones known as The Pipers.

 The circles probably date to the early Bronze Age.
 They are oriented on a roughly NNE by SSW axis.
 From end to end the alignment is 162 metres in length.

 The northern circle is made of 15 stones, and excavations have revealed that there originally 10 more stones.
-The stones are spaced evenly, suggesting that there were originally 5 more stones, making 30 in total, spaced around a circle measuring 113 feet across.
+The stones are spaced evenly, suggesting that there were originally five more stones, making 30 in total, spaced around a circle measuring 113 feet across.

 One oddity is a narrow section of granite stones, acting like a paved walkway, running between the northern circle and the central circle.
 This 4000-year-old pavement has been described as unique by archaeologists.
 The pathway was uncovered in the 1930s and re-excavated in 2013.
 It was recorded and then recovered in order to preserve the pavement.

 The large middle circle is the best-preserved of the three.
 It is slightly egg-shaped, measuring 137 x 132 feet.
 It has 14 standing stones remaining out of an original number of 28 equally spaced stones.
 Many of the stones have been dressed, with flattened tops and flat inner sides.
 A granite slab stands at the centre of the circle.
 The centre of the circle has been sprinkled with quartz crystals, probably produced by shaping the stones.

 The southern circle is the smallest at 108 feet diameter, and the most damaged.
-It is made of 9 stones, 7 of which have fallen.
+It is made of nine stones, seven of which have fallen.
 They may have been knocked over by cattle using them as scratching posts.
 Within the central and southern stone circles are small pits caused by tin mining activity.